 Jira Backlog Grooming Is Just Like Gardening

-5 Jira Backlog Grooming Best Practices
+The Essential Jira Backlog Grooming Guide: Best Practices & Tutorials

-Backlog is simply a list of work to be done – or in Jira terms, backlog is where you create, manage, and house the issues that your team is working on.
-Backlog lets you define work and set priorities so that you can determine which tasks have to be tackled right away and which need to be handled down the line.
+A backlog is simply a list of work to be done – or in Jira terms, a backlog is where you create, manage, and house the Jira issues that your team is working on.

-However, because so many issues can end up in backlog, it’s important to regularly review the it to ensure the issues in backlog are the correct ones and that they’re prioritized accurately.
+Whether you’re working with a project or a product backlog, it’s important to regularly review it to ensure the issues in your backlog should be there and are prioritized accurately.
 This process is called backlog grooming or backlog refinement.
-Backlog grooming can include:

 • Closing out outdated issues